cloudmesh-community/book/README.md

 You simply copy that directory to your own directory. let us assume we call it `mybook`.
 Note that we use all loer case letters to avoid complications while misspelling the directory

-You will have to edit now the file called Makefile and chamge the value `BOOK_516` to `BOOK_MYBOOK`.
+You will have to edit now the file called Makefile and change the value `BOOK_516` to `BOOK_MYBOOK`.
 Let us assume you use emacs

 ```bash
 $ emacs mybook/Makefile